 Today, After You Dessert Cafe is basically everywhere; but don’t forget to try the local souffle pancake places like Brix Dessert Bar, Pancake Cafe Fluff, and GRAM for a miracle pancake.

-Mango rice is technically a national dish. go to Make me Mango or Mango Tango for a delightful mango dessert after dinner, it will definitely light up your evening.
+Mango rice is technically a national dish.
+The sweetness of the tropical fruit and the sticky rice with coconut milk is simply divine.
+Head to Make me Mango or Mango Tango for a delightful mango dessert after dinner, it will definitely light up your evening.

 Go Out!
 Night Markets and Shows

-Carrying on from the hypes and fun of traditional markets, Bangkok has an exciting variety of bazaars, clubs, and theatres that operates until late at night.
+Carrying on from the hype and fun of traditional markets, Bangkok has an exciting variety of bazaars, clubs, and theatres that operates until late at night.

 I think by now literally everyone knows about the popular Chatuchak Weekend Market – it is now conveniently connected by both BTS and MRT Blue Line at the Chatuchak Park Station.
 Recently, J.J market’s new extension J.J Green Market was closed in 2018 – but well, there are other plans to install and so stay tuned.